Darwin Core Data Package guide

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119.

 Consider a dataset containing four bird Occurrences observed during a single parent Event.
-It can be described with two CSV files, each representing a DwC-DP table:
+The data can be captured in two CSV files, each representing a DwC-DP table:

 eventID,eventDate,locationID